Doctors Note Logo

 Always Exhausted?
 Why Your Blood Is Failing (Anemia Symptoms) & Next Steps

-Feeling always exhausted, weak, short of breath, pale or dizzy with cold hands and feet and heart palpitations can point to anemia, a shortage of healthy red blood cells or hemoglobin that limits oxygen to your tissues.
+Persistent fatigue, weakness, shortness of breath, pale skin, dizziness, cold hands and feet, and heart palpitations are classic warning signs of anemia — a condition where your body lacks enough healthy red blood cells or hemoglobin to carry oxygen to your tissues.

 answer background